abinit/abinit/doc/tutorial/spin.md

 first atom, and tspin_3o_DS3_DOS_AT0002 for the second atom.
 We can extract the density of d states, which carries most of the magnetic moment and whose integral up to the Fermi level will yield an estimate of the magnetization on each atom.
-We note the Fermi level (recalled in the file tspin_3o_DS1_DOS):
+We note the Fermi level (echoed the file tspin_3o_DS1_DOS):

     Fermi energy :      -0.28270392

-If we have a look at the integrated site projected density of states, we can compute the total moment on each atom.
+If we have a look at the integrated site-projected density of states, we can compute the total moment on each atom.
 To this end, one can open the file tspin_3o_DS3_DOS_AT0002, which contains information pertaining to atom 2.
 This file is self-documented, and describes on each line, for spin up and spin down: